-Repository of naturalistic data acquisition protocols, methods and techniques
+Repository of naturalistic data collection protocols, methods and techniques

 Naturalistic data, essential for the development of knowledge on biodiversity and for the preservation of natural heritage, is produced by many actors and in heterogeneous ways.
 From opportunistic contacts, monitoring or inventories, within the framework of national programs or local studies, the data collected meet specific objectives and present limits of use which should be taken into account.
 Knowing as precisely as possible the methods for acquiring naturalistic data is essential to better manage and use this information.